 Sometimes you need a break from the slopes, but want to keep your muscles active.
 That’s why many resorts now feature slope-side climbing gyms or walls.

-Just over the mountain, the folks at Smuggler’s Notch are installing a new 26,000-square-foot Fun Zone, which will include a double-sided, 30-foot rock wall (along with a laser tag arena, mini-golf, and a slot car track).
-The area is set to open this spring. smuggs.com
+Just over the mountain, the folks at Smuggler’s Notch installed a new 26,000-square-foot Fun Zone, which includes a double-sided, 30-foot rock wall (along with a laser tag arena, mini-golf, and a slot car track) in 2017. smuggs.com